AdobeDocs/analytics-platform.en/help/use-cases/b2b/b2b-edition/setup.md

 You setup an account-based connection in Customer Journey Analytics to ingest and join records from event, account, person and SKU datasets.

+1. Create a new connection in Customer Journey Analyics.
 1. Enter a descriptive name and description for the connection.
 1. Select ![Building](/help/assets/icons/Building.svg) **[!UICONTROL Account]** as the **[!UICONTROL Primary ID]**.
 1. Select all **[!UICONTROL Optional containers]**.